ivelum/landing/content/blog/dont-start-with-mobile/index.md

 ![The Pixel Buds Pro Web Companion](buds.png)

-- **Local storage.** Tools like IndexedDB, File Handling API, and Cache API allow developers to store data locally.
+- **Local storage.** Tools like localStorage and IndexedDB allow web apps to store data locally.
 For example, the web version of VSCode [saves](https://code.visualstudio.com/docs/editor/vscode-web#_saving-and-sharing-work) changes in the browser's local storage while working on a remote repository until the next commit is pushed.
-Another example is the Photopea image editor, which lets users open files from their file explorer.
+Another good example is Photopea, an online image editor—it can locally save custom fonts and brushes you used for future sessions.

 ![VSCode stores data locally](vscode.png)